Knighthawk76/Azure-Honeynet/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
+In this project, I was successful in constructing a home SOC, and a mini honeynet in Microsoft Azure.
+I leveraged Azure Log Analytics Workspace to ingest logs and KQL queries to create and develop rules for my SIEM tools.
+I then used Siem tools like Microsoft Sentinel  to create alerts for incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+The data suggests that the number of security events and incidents drastically diminished after the security controls were applied.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+After hardening, the Linux machine saw a 99.97% reduction in incidents, while the Windows machine saw a 88% decrease in swcurity events.
+Inbound Malicious flows dropped to 0, and Sentinel events dropped to 0 as well.
+My SQL instance did not see any attepts at brute force, however I believe that given more time I would have seen significant activity.
+It is also worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+This project illustrates just how critical it is to utilize security controls in order to minimize vulnerabilities and secure and protect important data.